henrylawson/photish/README.md

 The Host command will also automatically regenerate the website on startup and when a file is added, removed or modified in the `photo_dir` or `site_dir`.

+Note, when running in this mode any Image Conversion errors are swallowed and logged.
+This is done as it is quite common for image files to be moved while conversion is in progress.
+Rather then terminate the Host, the file move is recorded and regeneration will be triggered once the current generation completes.

 ### Deploy

 Photish provides a plugin type specifically for deployments, called the